-- · Personal and professional ethics and integrity, including a reputation for integrity and honesty in the business community. - Experience as an executive officer of companies or as a senior leader of complex organizations, including scientific, government, educational, or large not-for-profit organizations.
-The Nominating Committee may also seek directors who are widely recognized as leaders in the fields of medicine or the biological sciences and manufacturing or business generally, including those who have received awards and honors in their field. - Financial knowledge, including an understanding of finance, accounting, the financial reporting process, and company measures for operating and strategic performance. - · Possess the fundamental qualities of intelligence, perceptiveness, fairness, and responsibility. - Ability to critically and independently evaluate business issues, contributing a diverse perspectives or viewpoints, and making practical and mature judgments. - A genuine interest in the Company, and the ability to spend the time required to make substantial contributions as a director. - · No conflict of interest or legal impediment that would interfere with the duty of loyalty to the Company and its stockholders.
+- Personal and professional ethics and integrity, including a reputation for integrity and honesty in the business community. - Experience as an executive officer of companies or as a senior leader of complex organizations, including scientific, government, educational, or large not-for-profit organizations.
+The Nominating Committee may also seek directors who are widely recognized as leaders in the fields of medicine or the biological sciences and manufacturing or business generally, including those who have received awards and honors in their field. - Financial knowledge, including an understanding of finance, accounting, the financial reporting process, and company measures for operating and strategic performance. - Possess the fundamental qualities of intelligence, perceptiveness, fairness, and responsibility. - Ability to critically and independently evaluate business issues, contributing a diverse perspectives or viewpoints, and making practical and mature judgments. - A genuine interest in the Company, and the ability to spend the time required to make substantial contributions as a director. - No conflict of interest or legal impediment that would interfere with the duty of loyalty to the Company and its stockholders. - Current ownership of Common Stock of the Company, or a willingness to acquire shares of Common Stock, to further align the interests of non-employee directors with the interests of the Company's stockholders.